raspberrypilearning/chatbot/en/step_9.md

                                     "D"
                                 ],
             "correct"       :   "A",
             "explanation"   :   "The if condition should check if left has been typed and then move in the negative x.
-Else the sprite should move in the positive x", },
+Otherwise the sprite should always move in the positive x", },

     ];